 Tea is simply dried leaves from one specific type of evergreen: a type of camellia.
 Its Latin name is Camellia var. sinensis.

-There are actually two types of tea plants: Camellia sinensis var. sinensis (translates to the Chinese Chinese camellia) and Camellia sinensis var. assamica (the Indian Chinese camellia).
+There are two main varieties of tea plants: Camellia sinensis var. sinensis (translates to the Chinese Chinese camellia) and Camellia sinensis var. assamica (the Indian Chinese camellia). ~~

-Wild tea plants can grow up to 15’ and 60’ tall (depending on the variety, respectively), but cultivated tea is kept trimmed into low, waist-high bushes.
+Wild tea plants can grow up to 15’ and 60’ tall (depending on the variety), but cultivated tea is kept trimmed into low, waist-high bushes.
+For example, such as pictured in the cover image above - one of our favorites we took while in the a tea plantation in Malaysia.

 One tea plant can produce tea for hundreds of years, though usually they are retired/chopped down after around 80 years.